SpenceKonde/DxCore/megaavr/extras/Ref_Callbacks.md

 Some of these were added in 1.3.7 (actually, quite a few of them were, which was the impetus for writing this)

 ## Startup Sequence
-When execution reaches the application after reset or bootloader, it hits the reset vector first, andthen jumps where ver that is pointing and begins execution with the .init sections
+When execution reaches the application after reset or bootloader, it hits the reset vector first, and then jumps where ver that is pointing and begins execution with the .init sections
 ```text
 .init2: This initializes the stack and clears r1 (the known zero) that avr-gcc needs.
 No C code before here works correctly!
 .init3: This calls the DxCore function _initThreeStuff()